Community work placements

 Community Work Placements were a UK Government workfare scheme under which unemployed claimants had to work for up to 26 weeks/30 hours in order to continue to receive Jobseekers Allowance The policy has been criticized by a number of organizations.
-Community Work Placements (CWPs) were launched at the start of 2014, but it was announced in November 2015, that the DWP was "not renewing" them.
+Community Work Placements (CWPs) were launched at the start of 2014, but it was announced in November 2015, that the Department for Work and Pensions (DWP) was "not renewing" them.